irfantoor/engine/README.md

 Irfan's Engine
 ==============

-A bare-minimum PHP framework, with the spirit with which the HTTP was invented. focussing on the requests and the responses.
+A bare-minimum PHP framework, with the spirit with which the HTTP was invented, focussing on the requests and the responses.
 A Swiss-knife for world-wide-web.

 The objective of this library is to be a Bare-minimum, Embeddable and Educative.